1937 Romanian general election

 General elections were held in Romania in December 1937.
 The Chamber of Deputies was elected on 20 December, whilst the Senate was elected in three stages on 22, 28 and 30 December.
 Voting was by universal male suffrage, making them the last elections held before women could vote.

 The National Liberal Party remained the largest party, winning 152 of the 387 seats in the Chamber of Deputies and 97 of the 112 the Senate seats.
 However, unlike all previous elections organised by partisan governments, the results did not give the governing party a majority.
 The National Liberals' unexpectedly poor showing prevented it from creating a government on its own (obtaining 40% of the vote would have automatically awarded them a large parliamentary majority).
 They ruled out a coalition with their arch-rivals, the second-placed National Peasants' Party, or with the third-placed Iron Guard's Everything for the Country Party.
-King Carol II invited the fascist Octavian Goga to form a government, though his National Christian Party finished fourth and had an avowedly anti-Semitic platform.
+King Carol II invited the fascist Octavian Goga to form a government, though his National Christian Party finished fourth and had an avowedly antisemitic platform.
 Goga's government was formed on 29 December 1937.